ShaheenHossain/eagle-12.1/doc/setup/install.rst

 SaaS
 ----

-Trivial to start with, fully managed and migrated by Eagle S.A., Eagle's SaaS_ provides private instances and starts out free.
+Trivial to start with, fully managed and migrated by Eagle ERP, Eagle's SaaS_ provides private instances and starts out free.
 It can be used to discover and test Eagle and do non-code customizations (i.e. incompatible with custom modules or the Eagle Apps Store) without having to install it locally.